Dancing With The Stars

 JUDGE: Stephen Nordquist

-Every year over 300 young teens, boys & girls, attend social dance classes with Stephen & Shirley Nordquist.
+Every year more than 300 young teens, boys and girls, attend social dance classes with the Nordquists.
 Classes meet weekly on Tuesday nights October through March at the Santa Rosa Vets Building.
 This program provides a safe and comfortable environment where junior high and high school students learn so much more than just American Style social ballroom dancing.
-These classes build the student's confidence and blend in a balance of social behavior, manners and dress for special occasions.
+These classes build the students' confidence and blend in a balance of social behavior, manners, and dress for special occasions.

-Stephen teaches the Waltz, East Coast Swing, West Coast Swing, Night Club 2-Step, Cha-Cha, Rumba, and Tango.
+Stephen teaches the waltz, East Coast swing, West Coast swing, night club two-step, cha-cha, rumba, and tango.
 He also coaches teams that compete locally.